Shellywell123/AI-PI/README.md

 # AI-PI
-Commandline idea to turn my Rasberry Pie into a wireless information hub.
+Commandline idea to turn my Raspberry Pie into a wireless information hub.

 ## Usage
 ```py